Batch size-invariance for policy optimization: PPO-EWMA and PPG-EWMA

 To see how this modification helps us to achieve batch size-invariance, note that the main effect of changing the iteration batch size in PPO is to change the age of the behavior and proximal policies (which are coupled).
 The age of the behavior policy affects how on-policy the data is, but this does not matter much, as long as it is not too large.
 However, the age of the proximal policy affects the strength of the KL penalty (or the implicit KL penalty in the case of the clipped objective), which influences how fast the policy can change.
 We therefore need to maintain the age of the proximal policy as the iteration batch size is changed, which is what our modification enables.

-More specifically, to achieve batch size-invariance for PPO- and PPG-EWMA, we make the following adjustments to compensate for the optimization and iteration batch sizes being divided by $c$:
+More specifically, to achieve batch size-invariance for PPO- and PPG-EWMA, we make the following adjustments to compensate for the optimization and iteration batch sizes being divided by some constant $c$:

 \begin{itemize} \item Adjust the optimization hyperparameters as described in the previous section, i.e., divide the vanilla SGD learning rate by $c$ or the Adam step size by $\sqrt c$.
-(We use Adam.) \item Multiply $\frac 1{1-\beta_{\mathrm{prox}}}-1$ by $c$.
+(We use Adam.) \item Modify $\beta_{\mathrm{prox}}$ such that $\frac 1{1-\beta_{\mathrm{prox}}}-1$ is multiplied by $c$.
 (This expression is the center of mass of the proximal policy EWMA, measured in gradient steps.)
 This adjustment is what keeps the age of the proximal policy constant, measured in environment steps. \item If using advantage normalization, multiply the number of iterations used to estimate the advantage mean variance by $c$.
-(In practice, we use EWMAs to estimate the mean and variance, and multiply their effective sample sizes by $c$.\footnote{The effective sample size, sometimes called the span, of an EWMA with decay rate $\beta$ is equal to $\frac 2{1-\beta}-1$.}) This prevents the standard errors of these estimates becoming too large. \item For PPG, multiply the number of policy iterations per phase $N_\pi$ by $c$.
+(In practice, we use EWMAs to estimate the mean and variance, and multiply their effective sample sizes, measured in iterations, by $c$.\footnote{The effective sample size, sometimes called the span, of an EWMA with decay rate $\beta$ is equal to $\frac 2{1-\beta}-1$.}) This keeps the overall sample sizes of these estimates constant, preventing their standard errors becoming too large. \item For PPG, multiply the number of policy iterations per phase $N_\pi$ by $c$.
 (We use PPG.) \end{itemize}

 For these adjustments to work, we require that the optimization batch size is sufficiently small.
 We also require that the number of policy epochs (denoted $E$ in PPO or $E_\pi$ in PPG) is 1.
 This is because when the iteration batch size is very small, using multiple policy epochs essentially amounts to training on the same data multiple times in a row, which is redundant (modulo changing the learning rate).
 Our batch size-invariance experiments therefore use PPG-EWMA, where $E_\pi=1$ is the default.